yyyylllj/NetB/README.md

 `CAE-draw the number.py` can draw the input and output of the CAE, if you want to use this code, make sure you run this '.py' file on the pycharm.

 `LCAE-draw the number.py` can draw the input and output of the LCAE, if you want to use this code, make sure you run this '.py' file on the pycharm.

+We have show a set of the output of `CAE-draw the number.py` and `LCAE-draw the number.py ` in the  `CAE-draw.png` and  `LCAE-draw.png`.